 Parent has entered into separate indemnification agreements with its directors and executive officers.
-These agreements, among other things, require Parent and Fusion Fuel Portugal to jointly and severally indemnify Parent's directors and executive officers as well as Fusion Fuel Portugal's directors and executive officers for certain expenses, including attorneys' fees, judgments, fines and settlement amounts incurred by any such director or executive officer in any action or proceeding arising out of their services as one of Parent's or Fusion Fuel Portugal's directors or executive officer of any other company or enterprise to which the person provides services at Parent's or Fusion Fuel Portugal's request.
-We believe that these charter provisions and indemnification agreements are necessary to attract and retain qualified persons as directors and officers.
+These agreements, among other things, require Parent and Fusion Fuel Portugal to jointly and severally indemnify Parent's directors and executive officers as well as Fusion Fuel Portugal's directors and executive officers for certain expenses, including attorneys' fees, judgments, fines and settlement amounts incurred by any such director or executive officer in any action or proceeding arising out of their services as one of Parent's or Fusion Fuel Portugal's directors or executive officers or as a director or executive officer of any other company or enterprise to which the person provides services at Parent's or Fusion Fuel Portugal's request.
+We believe that these charter provisions and indemnification agreements are necessary to attract and retain qualified persons as directors.